Thinkful-Ed/starter-robust-server-structure/README.md

 # Starter Code: Robust server structure

 This server is intended to be run for some checkpoints in the Thinkful curriculum.
-If you have trouble getting the server to run, reach out to your mentor.
+If you have trouble getting the server to run, reach out for assistance.

-## Installation Instructions
+## Installation

 1. Clone this repository.
 1. `cd` into the newly created directory.
 1. Run `npm install`.
-1. Run `npm start`.

-Running `npm start` will spin up a server on port 5000.

-Running `npm run dev` will spin up a server on port 5000 that will automatically restart when changes are made to source files.
+1. Run `npm run dev`.
+This command will spin up a server on port 5000 that will automatically restart when changes are made to source files.

+When you navigate to `localhost:5000` initially, you should see a `Not found: /` message in the browser because none of the routes have been implemented yet.

 ## Description

-This project is the minimum setup required to have an Express API.
-However, only the not found and error handler is implemented at this point.
+This project contains the minimum setup code required to run an Express API.
+However, only the not found and error handlers are implemented at this point.

-Follow the instructions in the checkpoins for implementing the API.
+Follow the instructions in the checkpoint for implementing the API.

-If you have trouble, reach out to your mentor.
+If you have trouble, reach out for assistance.